Permits

 - Review Initial and Second-level Screening before submitting your proposal.

-- Review and understand all Forest Protection Areas and areas in all Wilderness Areas that are unavailable for camping.
+- Review and understand all Forest Protection Area and Wilderness regulations.

 - Send your completed proposal package to: